christinebogdan/react-modal-plugin/README.md

 ### Custom Styling

 The props "modalBackdropStyle", "modalContainerStyle", "modalCloseButtonStyle" and "modalTextButtonStyle" enable custom styling.
-The values can be passed in as normal **CSS syntax wrapped in a template literal**.
+The values can be passed in as a string as normal **CSS syntax**.

 ```
 <Modal